The Effects of Alcohol on the Body

 Though we often hear alcohol is a depressant, and it is, alcohol increases the release of dopamine in the brain’s reward centers, which is what gives drinking alcohol its pleasurable sensation.
 As you keep drinking, the dopamine effect diminishes, putting you at risk for feeling the need to go back to the well more often.
 This is how alcohol addiction begins.

 Alcohol depresses brain centers, enhances effects of calming agents on the brain and slows down the rate at which information travels down the brain’s highways.
 This is what causes its disorienting effects, as well as a deterioration of motor skills and judgment.
 If you drink too much alcohol, these brain centers can become so severely impaired that you could fall into a coma or die.

 The depression of brain centers can also trigger adverse effects on memory.
 Even just a few drinks can impact your memory in a big way, rendering you unable to recall parts of events or even entire nights.
 Studies show that females are also more susceptible to these effects than men due to differences in how the genders metabolize alcohol.

 Effects of Alcohol on the Liver

 When the liver attempts to break down alcohol, the resulting reaction can create inflammation (alcoholic hepatitis) and, over time, irreversible damage to the liver.
 Over time, this type of prolonged stress to the liver can result in profound liver changes, such as enlargement, scarring, or cirrhosis—a deadly condition when severe.

 Alcohol also inflames the liver’s cells, causing swelling that can trap or inhibit normal bile flow.
 If bile buildup occurs, the skin and eyes will turn yellow, a condition called jaundice.
 Jaundice results when a red blood cell breakdown pigment (known as bilirubin and normally excreted in bile) is reabsorbed in the blood and deposited abnormally in other body tissues.
-Jaundice is an ominous sign in the setting of alcohol abuse and can point to the development of end-stage liver failure.
+Jaundice is an ominous sign of alcohol abuse and can point to the development of end-stage liver failure.

 Effects of Alcohol on the Pancreas